On Meta-Prompting: Background

 \subsection{Why Category Theory?}

-Many aspects of ML, and LLMs in particular, rely on solid, well-understood foundations (for example, gradient descent), but it is not entirely clear how these foundations come together \cite{CatMLSurvey}.
+Many aspects of ML, and LLMs in particular, rely on solid, well-understood foundations (for example, gradient descent), but it is not entirely clear how these foundations come together \citep{CatMLSurvey}.
 For LLMs in particular, their size, sensitivity to the input, sometimes opaque design, and inconsistent (random) outputs\footnote{Randomness in the output may be desirable for more diverse content, and hence better user experience.
-We do not consider it a flaw \emph{per se}.} means that mathematical modelling of these models is difficult.
+We do not consider it a flaw.} means that mathematical modelling of these models is difficult.
 Additionally, a single LLM may have multiple distinct downstream applications with carefully-tuned task-specific prompts.
 Hence, developing the language required to model LLM behavior must be general enough to factor in their complexity, but also sufficiently expressive to account for their adaptability.

-Category theory \cite{CategoryTheory} is a branch of mathematics that aims to study analogies between different concepts in mathematics by abstracting out certain details, but retaining rigor.\footnote{An apt \emph{analogy} is that of \citet{Spivak2} (p.
+Category theory \citep{CategoryTheory} is a branch of mathematics that aims to study analogies between different concepts in mathematics by abstracting out certain details, but retaining rigor.\footnote{An apt analogy is that of \citet{Spivak2} (p.
 376), who compares it to studying the game of tennis without studying the physics of every particle in the system.} This makes it suitable as a language to describe LLMs.